 - i.
 Individual liberation guided by the Buddhist path. - ii.
-The recognition of oneness between human beings makes liberation whole.
+The recognition of oneness between human beings makes liberation whole iii.
+Transcendental Humanism

 "Whatever joy there is in the world Arises from wishing for others' happiness.
 Whatever suffering there is in the world Arises from wishing for your own happiness."